donaldrs01/atlas-fitness-planner/README.md

 Discover a curated selection of the finest resources in health and wellness with Active Agenda.
 Whether you're a fitness enthusiast, a wellness seeker, or just beginning your journey towards a healthier lifestyle, Active Agenda provides you with high-quality information and tools to support your goals.

 ## Getting Started
-Simply click the link and check ou the site!
+Simply click the link above and check ou the site!

 ## Layout